Charu-Agarwal-01/Harnessing-U-Net-and-Transfer-Learning-for-Satellite-Image-Segmentation/Dataset overview.md

 ## Dataset Overview:
-We used the **[Semantic Segmentation of Aerial Imagery](https://www.kaggle.com/datasets/mohamednadjib/aerial-image-segmentation)** dataset from Kaggle for this blog.
+We used the **[Semantic Segmentation of Aerial Imagery](https://www.kaggle.com/datasets/mohamednadjib/aerial-image-segmentation)** dataset from Kaggle for this project.
 The dataset features high-resolution aerial imagery of Dubai, collected by MBRSC satellites, and annotated with pixel-wise semantic segmentation across six distinct classes.